kubernetes-sigs/gateway-api-inference-extension/.github/ISSUE_TEMPLATE/new-release.md

         `git branch release-$MAJ.$MIN main`
   - [ ] A maintainer pushes the new release branch with `git push release-$MAJ.$MIN` (e.g., release-0.1)
-- [ ] Update things like README, deployment templates, docs, configuration, test/e2e flags.
+- [ ] Update content and artifacts such as README, deployment templates, docs, configuration, test/e2e flags.
       Submit a PR against the release branch.
 - [ ] A maintainer [prepares a draft release](https://github.com/kubernetes-sigs/gateway-api-inference-extension/releases)
   - [ ] Write the change log into the draft release.